 - Boiler flue gases being treated by a dust and sulphur extraction system to prevent the emission of pollutants into the atmosphere;

-- Noise and dust from operations being strictly controlled;
+- Noise, dust and blasting vibration from operations being strictly controlled;

-- Commencement of rehabilitation work on Tailings Dams 1 & 2.
+- Decommissioning and rehabilitation work on Tailings Dams 1 & 2.
 This work has included battering the waste dump slope and sheeting with soil ready for vegetation;

 - Funding the state endorsed China “greening” project including the planting of trees by local villagers in the Caijiaying area;